aucloud/aucloud.github.io/docs/Platform_Overview/index.md

 ## Background

-AUCloud was co-founded by current CEO, Phil Dawson.
+AUCloud is lead by CEO Peter Maloney together with Executive Director and co-founder Phil Dawson.

 AUCloud commenced formally operating in late 2018.
 It has four office locations: Canberra, Sydney, Melbourne and Brisbane and operates from two Sovereignty Zones: Sovereignty Zone 1 in Canberra and Sovereignty Zone 2 in Sydney, with scheduled expansion into Brisbane, Melbourne and Adelaide.